Nizamuddin Auliya: Life

 Nizāmuddīn lived at various places in Delhi, before finally settling down in Ghiyaspur, a neighbourhood in Delhi undisturbed by the noise and hustle of city life.
 He built his Khanqah here, a place where people from all walks of life were fed, where he imparted spiritual education to others and he had his own quarters.
 Before long, the Khanqah became a place thronged with all kinds of people, rich and poor alike.

-Many of his disciples achieved spiritual height, including Shaikh Nasiruddin Chirag Delhavi, and Amir Khusro, noted scholar/singer, and the royal poet of the Delhi Sultanate.
+Many of his disciples achieved spiritual height, including Shaikh Nasiruddin Chiragh Dehlavi, and Amir Khusro, noted scholar/singer, and the royal poet of the Delhi Sultanate.
+One of his disciples, Khwaja Zikr-Ullah Bakhtyar, is said to have explicitly discouraged the forceful conversion of Hindus to Islam.

 He died on the morning of 3 April 1325.
 His shrine, the Nizamuddin Dargah, is located in Delhi. and the present structure was built in 1562.
 The shrine is visited by people of all faiths, through the year, though it becomes a place for special congregation during the death anniversaries, or Urs, of Nizamuddin Auliya and Amīr Khusrao, who is also buried at the Nizāmuddīn Dargāh.